 Elizabeth's more recent research focuses on technology law, cybercrime, and cognitive robotics as they engage issues of global health, reputation privacy, national security, and evidentiary challenges raised by the emerging law of digital speech.
 In a series of publications, co-authored with Dr Marilyn McMahon, the emoji is examined as a tool of crime, a precursor of digital speech, and a means of conveying human diversity through social media.
 Elizabeth is currently co-editing two books, Outsmarting the Next Pandemic: what COVID can teach, to be published by Taylor & Francis (Routledge UK) in the autumn of 2021 and Big Policing and Big Crime: is it all about the money?

-Elizabeth has received various distinctions for her work, including a Canada/France Foreign Government Award, European Union Centre of Excellence Award, the Oxford Internet Institute Summer Doctoral Program, the Osnabruck University Law & Culture Award, and two Nathanson Centre Fellowships at Osgoode Hall Law School.
-Dr Kirley has taught, conducted research, and presented her work at different universities including the American Graduate School of Paris; l' École des hautes études commerciales de Paris,;Sciences-Po University (Paris),;the University of Toronto Munk School of Global Affairs; the International University Seminar in Chicago; the Quello School of Communications at Michigan State University; the University of Limerick Faculty of Law, Ireland; and the Instituto Universitario de Lisboa (Lisbon) in Portugal and for the Academy of Legal Studies in Business in Montreal.
+Elizabeth has received various distinctions for her work, including a Canada/France Foreign Government Award, European Union Centre of Excellence Award, the Oxford Internet Institute Summer Doctoral Program, the Osnabruck University Law & Culture Award, and two Nathanson Centre Graduate Fellowships at Osgoode Hall Law School.
+She has taught, conducted research, and presented her work at different universities including the American Graduate School of Paris; l' École des hautes études commerciales de Paris;Sciences-Po University (Paris), University of Toronto Munk School of Global Affairs; Quello School of Communications at Michigan State University; University of Limerick Faculty of Law, Ireland; Duquesne School of Law, Pennsylvania; the Instituto Universitario de Lisboa in Portugal ;and the Academy of Legal Studies in Business in Montreal.